motiwari/BanditPAM/README.md

 ## Reproducing Figures from the Paper

 Note that some figures in the original paper were generated using the Python code at https://github.com/motiwari/BanditPAM-python.
 That code is not pretty, nor is it maintained.
 It only exists for reference and for reproducibility of the plots.

-## Documentation

-Documentation for BanditPAM can be found here:
-* Doxygen docs: `BanditPAM/docs/html/index.html`

 ## Credits